restqa/restqa/README.md

 ## ⭐️ Features

-- 🌈 Unit test as Single source of truth
+- 🌈 Local API test as Single source of truth
-- 💬 Write unit test using ordinary language
+- 💬 Write local API test using ordinary language
-- 🚦 Reuse your unit test to run the integration test
+- 🚦 Reuse your local API test to run the integration test
-- 🏎  Generate Test scenario for your favorite Performance testing tool
+- 🏎  Generate Performace Test scenario compatible with your favorite Performance testing tool
 - 📚  Generate an up to date API specification from the test results
 - 👩‍🚀 Generate an up to date postman collection
 - 🕐 Instant result